John Gorham

 Retailed by SHREVE & Co.
 Engraved "Captain Thomas S. Phelps / U. S. Navy / from the / Pacific Mail Steam Ship Company / San Francisco November 23rd 1872."

-- He appeared on the 1880 census taken at Providence RI, listed as a silversmith.
+- He appeared on the census in 1880 in Providence RI.
+Listed as a silversmith.

 John married Amy Thurber, daughter of Isaac Thurber and Lucy Brown, on 4 Sep 1848 in Providence RI.
 (Amy Thurber was born on 1 Sep 1827 in Providence RI.)